Qiskit/documentation/docs/tutorials/assets/sqdrift/cpp/README.md

 **Output:**
 ```
 ✓ Connected to IBM Quantum
-✓ Selected backend: ibm_fez
+✓ Selected backend: ibm_pittsburgh
 ⏳ Waiting for 100 jobs to complete...
 ✓ Collected 10000 total bitstrings from all circuits
 ```

 Connects to IBM Quantum, selects the backend by name, and submits one job per circuit.
 Each job is polled independently; bitstrings are collected from `result[0]` of each job — no per-shot printing.

-All results quoted in this README come from a single run on `ibm_fez` (100 circuits × 100 shots).
+The hardware results quoted in this README come from a run on `ibm_pittsburgh` (100 circuits × 100 shots), with `backend_name` changed from the default `ibm_fez`.
+The saved samples were postprocessed with the corrected determinant bit ordering shown below.
 Hardware noise varies between runs, so your counts and final energy will differ.

 > **Changing the backend:** Change `backend_name` in `SqDRIFT.cpp` to target a different device; `service.backends()` lists what your account can reach.